Violin

 Dorota Obijalska

 violinist, chamber musician, teacher, teacher trainer.
 A graduate of the Music Academy in Gdańsk – violin studies with prof. Maria Suwara.Formerly a long-serving violinist with the Warmińsko-Mazurska Filharmonia in Olsztyn and a member of the Con Flauto quartet, she is the founder and conductor of the string orchestra ABSOLWENT (Alumnus) and co-author of a popular book of pieces for violin and piano Fiddling Notes, intended for the youngest player.
 She teaches the violin at primary and secondary music schools in Olsztyn and, since 2002, has been a Suzuki method teacher, which she studied with Tove Detrekoy.
 She has completed a large number of methodology courses run by outstanding pedagogues including those taught by Almita Vamos.
-Her students and chamber groups enjoy great success at competitions.
+Her students and chamber groups are prizewinners at competitions.
 She runs workshops for children and teachers and is a juror at violin competitions.
 She has received numerous awards for her pedagogical work.

 Gabriela Opacka-Boccadoro